dnabanita7/dnabanita7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As an independent researcher, my focus lies within the realms of **SLAM (Simultaneous Localization and Mapping), 3D Reconstruction, 3D Scene Understanding, and SIM2REAL** applications within the field of **quadruped robots**.
+As an independent researcher, my primary interests encompasses **SLAM (Simultaneous Localization and Mapping), 3D Reconstruction, 3D Scene Understanding, and SIM2REAL** applications within the field of **quadruped robots**.

 I have a passion for sharing knowledge and insights, which is why I regularly craft blog posts aimed at elucidating complex topics and making them accessible to a wider audience.
 Through my writing, I strive to demystify concepts and foster understanding.
 You can find my blog posts covering a range of subjects on platforms like **LinkedIn**, where I delve into my areas of interest including **reinforcement learning, large language models, photogrammetry, and differential privacy**.
 Feel free to explore and engage with my content as I continue to contribute to the discourse.